Portugal’s D2 Entrepreneurial Business Visa: A Premier Pathway to European Expansion

 STEP 2

 The second step is to secure long-term accommodation in Portugal.
-This includes either buying a property (no minimum amount required on the price), or renting a property for at least 12 months.
+This includes either buying a property (no minimum amount required on the price), or renting a property for at least 12 months (no minimum amount regarding rent).
+It is also possible to present a Term of Responsibility, signed by someone who declares that they will take responsibility for the applicant’s accommodation.

 STEP 3